Michael Kors fiscal 2019 guidance

-There weren’t any rating changes for the company.
-ETF investors seeking to add exposure to KORS can consider the Guggenheim S&P 500 Equal Weight Consumer Discretionary ETF (RCD), which invests 1.4% of its portfolio in the company.
+The Guggenheim S&P 500 Equal Weight Consumer Discretionary ETF (RCD) invests 1.3% of its portfolio in the company.